 Talent manually adjusting Z-axis to optimize signal peaks.

+2.6.1b Close up on the microscope controller used to adjust the Z-axis.2.6.1c SCREEN: Visualization of the intensity signal changing when Z position is adjusted to maximize the signal counts in the fingerprint region.

 Talent manually turning the laser off.

-SCREEN: Click Stop, and closing software.
+SCREEN: Visualization of the intensity signal changing when the laser is turned off.
+Click Stop, and closing software.
+TXT: Laser OFF

 Start the data acquisition process using the MATLAB script, which automatically manages Raman channels in multi-dimensional measurements and saves the hyperspectral Raman data [1].